svilupp/svilupp.github.io/scratchpad/genai_mini_tasks_stream_video_summary.md

 ```

 Perfect!
 It took a minute, cost less than a cent and we have our meeting summary!
-Note that the Chapter numbering is misaligned as we produced each chunk separately, but that's not a big deal.
+Note that the Chapter numbering is misaligned as we produced each chunk separately, but that's not a big deal for our use case of scanning what we've missed.

-If you want to copy the text into your text editor, just replace `|> Markdown.parse` with `|> clipboard`!
+If you want to copy the resulting summary into your text editor, you can replace `|> Markdown.parse` with `|> clipboard`!

 ## Tips for Longer Meetings

-For longer meetings (>30 minutes), I would recommend to always chunk your transcript even if your AI model supports large context.
+For longer meetings (>30 minutes), I would recommend always chunking your transcript even if your AI model supports large context (>100K tokens).
-It is a well-known fact that even GPT-4 Turbo and Claude 2 struggle to utilize the full context effectively and you might miss some important parts of your meetings.
+It is a well-known fact that even GPT-4 Turbo and Claude 2 struggle to utilize the full context length effectively and you might miss some important parts of your meetings.

 As a bonus, if you split your transcript into several chunks, they can be analyzed in parallel, which means you'll get your answers faster!

 ## How about privacy?

 Handling a sensitive meeting?
 Switch to Ollama models for enhanced privacy (see previous posts).
-Plus, you can always scrub key entities before uploading, like this simple Julia `replace_words` code snippet.
+Plus, you can always scrub all key entities/names before uploading using our `replace_words` utility.

 ## Why not simply use ChatGPT?